Sharatmaharjan/Notes/BIM/3rd sem/DSA/Unit 3: Stack.md

 class ArrayStack {
-    private int[] stack; // Array to store stack elements private int top;     // Points to the top of the stack private int capacity; // Maximum capacity of the stack
+    private int[] stack; // Array to store stack elements private int top;     // Points to the top of the stack private int size; // Maximum capacity/size of the stack

     // Constructor to initialize the stack
     ArrayStack(int size) {
         stack = new int[size];
-        capacity = size;
+        this.size = size;
-        top = -1; // Indicates an empty stack, if the capacity of the stack is 4, the maximum value of top will indeed be 3 from 0 to 3
+        top = -1; // Indicates an empty stack, if the capacity/size of the stack is 4, the maximum value of top will indeed be 3 from 0 to 3
     }

     // Push operation: Add an element to the top of the stack public void push(int x) {
+      //if(top==size-1)
         if (isFull()) {
             System.out.println("Stack Overflow!
 Cannot push " + x);
             return;